wikiti/open-weather-api-rb/README.md

 Finally, you can use the different resources of the API:

-**NOTE**: You can add manually any parameter you need for each request.
+**NOTE**: You can add manually any parameter you need for each request, and they will override the computed parameters.

 ### Current Weather